maldestor95/blog/src/md/howto/howtopost.md

-# How to create a post on this blog

-It's quite straightforward !
+Creating a post on this blog is quite straightforward !

 1. you first have to prepare your blog post in a [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format
 2. you upload your content to your static webfolder (probably where you have published this website like on Amazon S3)